Isletas de Granada

 Adults will certainly enjoy cooling off in the organically shaped pool, built around enormous volcanic boulders that remain on site.
 The view across what was once known as Cocibolca, “The Sweet Sea,” is an invitation to a variety of tours along its other shores.
 Guides will take you to secret hot springs, traditional coffee plantations, crumbling Spanish fortresses, screaming canopy tours, and of course the city of Granada itself, with its museums, churches, and fine dining.

 But do yourself a favor and return to your private island to enjoy some of Southwest Nicaragua’s finest cuisine.
-Healthy, gourmet dishes are creatively concocted from Nicaragua’s cornucopia of fresh, seasonal, and often organic ingredients by Chef Cally Prezzano, a Bay Area–trained chef offering a truly gourmet experience.
+Healthy, gourmet dishes are creatively concocted from this country’s cornucopia of fresh, seasonal, and often organic ingredients by Chef Cally Prezzano, a Bay Area–trained chef offering a truly gourmet experience.
 While the exhibition kitchen turns out an international-caliber menu, many dishes are Nica classics, which you can sample here if you won’t make it to an authentic market food stall.

 The airy, beautifully furnished restaurant would be a joy over a simple piece of fruit, overlooking the island’s fire pit and cenote, a Mayan–style well that links the resort to the lake itself.
 This is important.

 El Jicaro is a unique boutique property, and because of its fantastic yet inconvenient location, and serious commitment to sustainability, the resort won’t be every discriminating traveler’s choice in Granada.
 As a luxury ecolodge, however, it just about perfect, and really raises the bar—in the most responsible way possible—for Nicaragua’s nascent luxury travel scene.
 Enjoy.

 Review and photos by Paige R. Penland, video and updates by editor Timothy Scott.